Rachel Baiman – Cycles | Signature Sounds Recordings

 Lady Nade – You’re My Number One | Self Release

 The Bristol-born singer songwriter Lady Nade lifts “You’re My Number One” from her latest album Willing, a song that reminds us of Paul McCartney’s Beatlemania classic “Can’t Buy Me Love”, the notion that money isn’t by any means everything to us.
 The ‘everyday’ notion of the million things one has to do, the bills that need to be paid and the dreaded day job, matched against the longing to see one’s loved one, to snuggle up when the day is through, is captured rather well, inviting a universal feeling of empathy.
 The gentle, almost meditative flow of the song marks it neither a Saturday night record, nor a Sunday morning one, but rather, a Wednesday afternoon song, perfect with a cup of coffee and the last chapter of that book you always wanted to read.
 Lovely is an appropriate description.

-	You’re My Number One is included on this week’s Vaults radio show.
+You’re My Number One is included on this week’s Northern Sky Vaults Radio Show.

 Celtic Social Club – For Real | Kitchen Disco Records